Pete 'n' Tillie

 Pete 'n' Tillie is a 1972 American comedy-drama film directed by Martin Ritt and starring Walter Matthau and Carol Burnett.
 Its advertising tagline was: "Honeymoon's over.
 It's time to get married."

-Screenwriter Julius J. Epstein was nominated for an Oscar for adapting the story from the 1968 novella Witch's Milk by Peter De Vries.
+At the 45th Academy Awards, screenwriter Julius J. Epstein was nominated for an Oscar for adapting the story from the 1968 novella Witch's Milk by Peter De Vries.
 Epstein later adapted another De Vries novel for the film Reuben, Reuben.

+Geraldine Page was also nominated (her 5th out of 8 Oscar nominations) for Best Supporting Actress.
+The award that year went to Eileen Heckart for Butterflies are Free.

 Plot

 Tillie Schlaine is introduced to Pete Seltzer at a party.
 Her friends Gertrude and Burt are the hosts and attempting to fix her up.
 Pete is a confirmed bachelor with eccentric habits.
-When he isn't doing odd motivational research for a San Francisco firm, he plays ragtime piano, and makes bad puns.
-He periodically pops in and out of Tillie's life, going days without calling, but showing up spontaneously at her door.
-When they finally make love, he learns Tillie is a virgin.
+When he is not doing odd motivational research for a San Francisco firm, he plays ragtime piano and makes puns.

+He periodically pops in and out of Tillie's life, going days without calling, but when he spontaneously shows up at her door, they make love, after which he learns that Tillie was a virgin.
+It appears that Pete might still be seeing other women, but when he gets a promotion at work, Tillie announces that she is pregnant and that it is time to get married.

-It appears Pete might still be seeing other women, but when he gets a promotion at work, Tillie announces it's time to get married.
-They do, then buy a house, and have a baby boy.
-Pete's affairs, however, apparently continue, Tillie even needing to discourage one of his young lovers at lunch.
+They wed, buy a house, and Tillie gives birth to a baby boy.
+Pete's extramarital affairs, however, apparently continue, with Tillie going so far as discouraging one of his young lovers at lunch.

 Years go by until one day, 9-year-old son Robbie is stricken with a fatal illness.
-Pete tries to shield the boy by keeping him in what Tillie calls "a world of nonsense", but the inevitable death destroys Tillie's religious faith, and ruptures their marriage.
+Pete tries to shield the boy by keeping him in what Tillie calls "a world of nonsense", but the inevitable death destroys Tillie's religious faith and ruptures their marriage.

-Tillie abstains from sex, while Pete turns to drink and takes an apartment.
-Tillie's depression is alleviated a bit by a friendship with Jimmy, who is gay, but willing to marry her if that would make Tillie happy.
+Tillie abstains from sex while Pete turns to drink, and he takes an apartment.
+Tillie's depression is alleviated a bit by a friendship with Jimmy, who is gay but willing to marry her if that would make Tillie happy.
 When she and Jimmy conspire to make Gertrude reveal her true age at long last, the result is a public brawl between the two women.

 Tillie ends up in a sanitarium.
-Her life has come to a standstill until Pete turns up one day.
-When she sees the way their son's death affects him, after his years of hiding it, Tillie and Pete leave side by side.
+Her life comes to a standstill until Pete turns up one day.
+When she observes how their son's death has affected him after his years of hiding it, Tillie and Pete leave the sanitarium together.